Periodic monopoles and difference modules: Strong adaptedness and the GCK-condition

-We have the following immediate consequence. \begin{cor} Suppose that $(E,\delbar_E,h)$ satisfies the norm estimate with respect to $\nbigp_{\ast}\nbige$.
-Then, the monopole satisfies the condition {\bf (GCK)}. \end{cor} \pf If $(E,\delbar_E,h)$ satisfies the norm estimate with respect to $\nbigp_{\ast}\nbige$, then $h$ is adapted to $\nbigp_{\ast}\nbige$.
-Hence, we obtain the corollary from Proposition \ref{prop;17.10.12.5}.
+We obtain the following corollary immediately. \begin{cor} Suppose that $(E,\delbar_E,h)$ satisfies the norm estimate with respect to $\nbigp_{\ast}\nbige$.
+Then, the monopole satisfies the GCK-condition. \end{cor} \pf If $(E,\delbar_E,h)$ satisfies the norm estimate with respect to $\nbigp_{\ast}\nbige$, then $h$ is strongly adapted to $\nbigp_{\ast}\nbige$.
+Hence, the claim follows from Proposition \ref{prop;17.10.12.5}.

 For the proof of Proposition \ref{prop;17.10.12.5}, we shall use the following auxiliary proposition, which is also useful for the proof of Theorem \ref{thm;17.9.30.20}.